murraycoding/Python_Examples/README.md

         elif x > 4:
             print(f"{x} os greater than 4 and less than or equal to 10.")

-## For Loops
+### For Loops (example done)

 In Python, for loops are handled a bit different than they are in any other language.
 Here is the standard for loop interating over a list.
 In the example below, a list is defined named 'nums' and I will loop through the nums list and print it out.
 Notice is this for loop the index references the object itself.

     def for_loop_example():

-## While Loops
+### While Loops (example done)
 In a while loop, the loop is continuously run until a certain condition is not met.
 If an index is being used, it is important to increment or decrement the index to prevent an infinite loop from occuring.

-## the range function

-## Break/Continue Statemetns and Else in loops
+### Break/Continue Statemetns and Else in loops

-## pass Statements
+### pass Statements

-# Functions

-## What is a function?

-## Lambda Functions
+## Functions/Methods

-Often times you are required to include a function as an argument in another function.
-The classic example is the map function.
-In the map function takes two parameters.

-1. The function to run each element through
-2. The iterable full of the elements to be run through the function

-You can pass any number of iterables in a number of different formats (list, tuple, etc.) in the second parameter.

-There are three examples below.
-The first is an example of generating a list of the first 10 square numbers using a for loop (all of the examples will have the same output, they will just be shown in different methods).
-The second method will use a map function and a separate square function to square the numbers.
-The last example will use the same map function, but it will use a lambda function to square the numbers.

-    # Example 1: For Loop
+### The Range Function
+The range function will generate a list of numbers from one value to another.
+The function can take one or two parameters.
+If one is given, then the list is from zero

+### List Methods

+#### Append
+Append is probably the most common list method in many languages.
+In Javascript, for example, it is called 'push'.
+This method adds one or more elements to the end of an already existing list.
+If the original list is empty, whatever is added becomes the list itself.
+See the example below for how the append method works.

-    squares = []
+    arr1 = ["one","two","three","four"]

-    for x in range(1,11):
-        squares.append(x**2)

-    # Example 2: Map Function - No Lambda
-    def square(x):
-        return x**2

-    squares = list(map(square, range(1,11)))

-    # Example 3: Map Function - With Lambda

-    squares = list(map(lambda x : x**2, range(1,11)))

-## Special Functions  Change this name later
+    arr1.append("five")

+    print(arr1) # Result = ["one","two","three","four","five"]

-### The Zip Function
+#### The Zip Function

 The zip function takes two or more interables of any size.
 The function will return a zip object, which is an interable of tuples.
 Each tuple in the interable will have one element from each of the iterables passed into the zip function (The function takes the element in order, i.e. The first tuple will be all of the first elements of the iterables, the second tuple will be all of the second elements in the iterables).
 Keep in mind that the number of elements in each tuple will be the number of iterables passed to the zip function in the first place and the number of tuples as a result of the zip function will be the length of the shortes iterable of the iterables passed to the zip function.